fsist/future-streams/README.md

 ## Current state

 Everything described above is implemented.
-However, there are insufficient tests at present, and there may be undiscovered bugs.
-I consider the library to be beta quality.
+The code is being used in Foresight's products.
+I consider it to be production quality.

 Some combinator methods are missing which you would expect to be there.
-This is because the library is originally company-internal code, and methods were added on an as-needed basis.
+This is because the library is originally company-internal code, and methods are being added on an as-needed basis.

-No API stability guarantee is made.
+No API stability guarantee is made, and in fact the library API changes (rarely) for no very good reason to keep in sync with refactorings in the internal Foresight code.

-I haven't published artifacts yet, or cross-compiled with scala 2.11.
+I haven't published artifacts on Maven Central yet, or cross-compiled with scala 2.11.
 Also, `bytestreams`' dependency is on Akka 2.2, because that is what I use in my own code.
 Akka 2.3 is not binary-compatible with 2.2, so I would have to cross-compile for that too.
 (Assistance with the sbt files would be very welcome.)

 ## Future plans

+Once the Reactive Streams 0.4 standard and TCK is released, I will support it.
+I will then also ensure compatibility with akka-streams.

+I originally planned to add synchronous transformation support.
+Right now it seems to be unnecessary performance-wise (for my own use, not in general) and so it is unlikely I will spend time on it.
+Of course contributions would be welcome, but I fear a proper implementation will require some changes to existing APIs and perhaps introduction of new public types, for the same reasons akka-streams need materializers.

 Apart from the many small changes and cleanups necessary, the one large change planned is synchronous transformations.
-These would be expressed as `source.map(f: A => B)`, `source.foreach(f: A => Unit)`, etc. Unlike explicitly creating an equivalent Pipe or Sink, they would run synchronously on the Source's own stack.

-The semantics of such a `map` method would be subtly different from `map` methods in other libraries.
-They would modify the original object mapped, because the new Source would be effectively subscribed to the old one, and you could not subscribe something else to the mapped `Source` anymore.
-(If something was already subscribed, mapping it would fail.)
-For this reason, I may end up naming the `map` method in this example something else that makes it explicit that the original object is being modified, like `map!`.